-March 31, 2018include cash and cash equivalents totalling
+March 31, 2019include cash and cash equivalents totaling

-March 31, 2018and are comprised primarily of amounts due to or accrued for creditors.
-Since the Corporation’s
+March 31, 2019and are comprised primarily of amounts due to or accrued for creditors

-March 31, 2018.In addition to the recently raised additional funds, the Corporation is working towards development of strategic partner relationships and plans to raise additional funds in the future, but there can be
+3clinical results), and the expansion of business development and US commercial launch activities.
+The Corporation is working towards development of strategic partner relationships, as well as actively seeking additional non-dilutive funds in the future, but there can be

 notwithin the Corporation’s control.
 If the Corporation does

 notbe able to realize its assets and discharge its liabilities in the normal course of business.
 As a result, there exists a material uncertainty that casts substantial doubt about the Corporation’s ability to continue as a going concern and, therefore, realize its assets and discharge its liabilities in the normal course of business.

 The financial statements have been prepared on a going concern basis, which assumes the Corporation will continue its operations in the foreseeable future and will be able to realize its assets and discharge its liabilities and commitments in the ordinary course of business.
 These financial statements do

 notinclude any adjustments to the carrying values and classification of assets and liabilities and reported expenses that